metricq/metricq-source-cmd/README.md

 A simple MetricQ source that executes a set of commands that return floating point numbers and sends them as metrics.

 This source is more a proof of concept than a production-ready thing for the following considerations.
+There also is no proper error handling yet.

 # Security considerations